Jewish Federation of Greater Philadelphia

 The Federation has articulated specific criteria that strengthen applications:

-Fiscal Health and Strategic Planning: Applications must demonstrate fiscal health and include an organizational theory of change.
-This signals the Federation's interest in sustainable, strategically-minded organizations with clear pathways to impact.
+Fiscal Health and Strategic Planning: Applications must demonstrate fiscal health and include an organisational theory of change.
+This signals the Federation's interest in sustainable, strategically-minded organisations with clear pathways to impact.

-Mission Alignment: Organizations must demonstrate how they "Care for Those in Need Locally, Support Israel and Global Jewry, and Secure a Vibrant Jewish Future."
+Mission Alignment: Organisations must demonstrate how they "Care for Those in Need Locally, Support Israel and Global Jewry, and Secure a Vibrant Jewish Future."
 Use this language when describing alignment with Federation priorities.

 Geographic Service: For local funding, clearly articulate how you service at least one of the five Greater Philadelphia counties (Philadelphia, Bucks, Chester, Montgomery, Delaware).